datarobot-oss/terraform-aws-dr-infra/README.md

 - `create_redis` to create a new ElastiCache Redis replication group

 #### Description
-Uses the [terraform-aws-elasticache](https://github.com/terraform-aws-modules/terraform-aws-elasticache) module to create a new ElastiCache Redis replication group to be used by the DataRobot application.
+Uses the [terraform-aws-elasticache](https://github.com/terraform-aws-modules/terraform-aws-elasticache) module to create a new ElastiCache Redis replication group for use by the DataRobot application.

 #### IAM Policy
 ```